 - By the numbers: Two hundred employees manage an average daily inmate population of approximately 500 inmates.

 - One of the most technically advanced “Direct Supervision” jails in the country.
-Staff primarily run direct supervision jails and actively manage inmate behavior to ensure a safe and secure facility for inmates, staff and visitors.
+Staff primarily run direct supervision jails and actively managing inmate behavior to ensure a safe and secure facility for inmates, staff, and visitors.
 Staff focus on teaching inmates self-sufficiency and real-life skills to reduce the rate of recidivism.

 - A model facility.
 Regularly visited by corrections officials from around the world, the facility is the first urban high-rise jail run under direct supervision within the Commonwealth of Virginia.

-- Non-jail like appearance of facility camouflages an extensive high-tech security system.
-The Sheriff’s Office factored safety and security of the staff, public and inmates into the design and construction of the facility.
+- Non-jail like appearances of the facility camouflages an extensive high-tech security system.
+The Sheriff’s Office factored the safety and security of the staff, public, and inmates into the design and construction of the facility.

 Prison Rape Elimination Act Overview

-Inmates who are currently being sexually abused or harassed are encouraged to talk to a staff member.
-This will allow for the quickest response.
-Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks and ongoing communication.
-Inmates may report in person, through the PREA hotline number, or though the grievance system.
+Inmates who are sexually abused/assaulted or harassed are encouraged to speak with a member of the ACSO staff.
+Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
+Inmates may report in person, through the PREA hotline number, or the grievance system.

 Additional Ways to Report

 ACSO PREA & ADA Coordinator, Capt.
 Broderick Lindsey at 703-228-7028

 Attn: REVIVE Counseling Program